apache/kyuubi/docs/connector/spark/delta_lake.rst

 To enable the integration of kyuubi spark sql engine and delta lake through Apache Spark Datasource V2 and Catalog APIs, you need to:

-- Referencing the delta lake :ref:`dependencies`
+- Referencing the delta lake :ref:`dependencies<spark-delta-lake-deps>`
-- Setting the spark extension and catalog :ref:`configurations`
+- Setting the spark extension and catalog :ref:`configurations<spark-delta-lake-conf>`

-.. _dependencies:
+.. _spark-delta-lake-deps:

 Dependencies
 ************